 - The required introductory colloquium, MTL 334A: Concepts of Modernity I (5 units) Students may substitute MTL 334B: Concepts of Modernity II (5 units) with permission of the Director.

 - 20 units in a coherent and individually arranged interdisciplinary program, including at least one further graduate colloquium and relevant to the student’s study of literature.

 - 20 units in a modern literature, from 1750 to the present.

 During the senior year candidates may, with consent of their instructors, register for graduate courses—usually one or two.
 During the fifth year (or the three quarters after the quarter in which the student has completed 180 units), students will take the remainder of the required 45 units.
 All programs must be approved by the student’s Master’s Program advisor.

 Students must submit a revised study plan every quarter in the three quarters prior to degree conferral for final approval by the Director of Modern Thought and Literature.
-This plan must be approved by the student’s advisor and submitted to the Program Administrator (firstname.lastname@example.org)
+This plan must be approved by the student’s advisor and submitted to the Academic Services Administrator (firstname.lastname@example.org)

 Applicants for the Coterminal Master’s degree are advised to consult the Stanford Bulletin and must check with the Registrar’s Office regarding University requirements.
-Please contact email@example.com with any questions.
+Please contact Amy Potemski (email@example.com) with any questions.